seth-dobson/artful-analytics.github.io/README.md

 This is my personal blog, [Artful Analytics](https://seth-dobson.github.io/).
-It uses the [Jekyll Now](https://github.com/barryclark/jekyll-now) theme by Barry Clark, who has written an excellent [tutorial](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).
+It is based on the [Jekyll Now](https://github.com/barryclark/jekyll-now) theme by Barry Clark, who has written an excellent [tutorial](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).